 Which would you rather tell?
 Which story would you rather live?

-I’d already pedaled Missouri’s Katy Trail a couple of hours one morning, when I noticed an aberrant scar carved into its groomed cinder surface.
+I’d already pedaled Missouri’s Katy Trail a couple of hours that morning, when I noticed an aberrant scar carved into its groomed cinder surface.
 Its beginning was as abrupt as it was inexplicable, and it extended to the western horizon.
 Fortunately, that was the direction I was traveling, so investigating required no detour.

 Miles later, I came upon a fellow pushing the bike and trailer shown in the accompanying photo.
 My first reaction was, “Wow!
 You’re having a bad day,” to which he countered, “No, this will make for a good story.”
 And, with benefit of his wisdom, yes, it was.
 Enough so that, five years and thousands of miles later, I’m sharing it again here.